yerco/eventwired/README.md

 ## User-Centric Framework Design

-YASGI is designed to provide flexibility without enforcing a rigid structure.
+EVENTWIRED is designed to provide flexibility without enforcing a rigid structure.
 The framework allows you to integrate routing, event handling, and services in a way that suits your application’s needs.

 The `demo_app`  provided with the framework serves as an example of how to structure a project, demonstrating key components such as dependency injection, routing, and templating.
-By exploring and running the demo_app, you’ll gain insights into leveraging YASGI’s features to build your own ASGI applications.
+By exploring and running the demo_app, you’ll gain insights into leveraging EVENTWIRED’s features to build your own ASGI applications.

 ## Important Note